oddjobs-maple/odd_job_guides/str-cleric/README.md

 </details>

-SP allocation for first job is pretty straightforward: we need to max Improved MAXMP Increase ASAP, especially considering that we are INTless and thus need all of the MAXMP that we can get.
+SP allocation for first job is pretty straightforward: we need to max Improved MaxMP Increase ASAP, especially considering that we are INTless and thus need all of the MAXMP that we can get.
 Then we quickly get Magic Guard to level 13, at which point 55% of incoming damage is taken out of our MP (and 45% out of our HP).
 We stop there because at this point, we don&rsquo;t have much MAXMP to